Huskyninja/custom_relationship/README.md

 Views Database Connector 8.x-1.2 or greater - https://www.drupal.org/project/views_database_connector

+## Installation

+Drop custom_relationships folder (the one with the .yml & .inc file) into the /modules/custom directory (so it would be /modules/custom/custom_relationships).
+Composer is not supported (you'll overwrite something).

+## Use

+The file custom_relationships.views.inc will need to be edited to meet the individual requirement of your Views Database Connector custom database.
+This file contains clarified instructions and a sample to bootstrap your Views' relationships.

 ## Details

 This module was built using information available on drupal.org's support forum and the readme file